Voulet–Chanoine Mission: Reactions in France

+Legacy

 The mission in literature and cinema

-After a long period of oblivion, the memory of the expedition was revived in 1976 by the writer Jacques-Francis Rolland in his Le Grand Captaine, honoured with the Prix des Maisons de la Presse.
+After a long period of oblivion, the memory of the expedition was revived in 1976 by the writer Jacques-Francis Rolland in his Le Grand Capitaine, honoured with the Prix des Maisons de la Presse.
 The book is centered on the figure of Voulet, seen as a titanic individual, reckless and unsubmissive, bloody for reasons of strategy.
 A very different perspective was taken in 1980 by Abdoulaye Mamani in Sarraounia, the masterpiece of Nigerien fiction.
-Here the protagonist is not the conqueror, the invader who is openly censured, but the African queen that refuses to submit, and whose heroism is extolled.
+Here the protagonist is not the conqueror, the invader who is openly censured, but the African queen who refuses to submit, and whose heroism is extolled.
 There is no pretence of impartiality: the author himself was to call his work a roman engagé, i.e. a politically motivated novel.

 Mamani was to participate in the 1986 screenplay of Sarraounia, a film based on his novel and directed by the Mauritanian Med Hondo, in a France-Burkina Faso coproduction that won the first prize in the Panafrican Film and Television Festival of Ouagadougou.
 An anticolonialist epic, the work, like that of Mamani, sets out to offer a radically new African historical perspective, countering the Eurocentric view.

 A French television movie produced by Serge Moati in 2004, Capitaines des ténèbres, focuses on the column, and especially on its two captains.
 The film is openly influenced by Joseph Conrad's 1899 novella Heart of Darkness and in particular by its character Kurtz, of whom Voulet is seen as an incarnation.
 The material collected for Moati's movie also provides the basis of the documentary Blancs de mémoire, directed by Manuel Gasquet, that follows in the expedition's footsteps and examines its impact on the inhabitants of the areas it passed through.

 In 2020, the documentary film African Apocalypse about the horror of Niger's colonial past, in particular focusing on Paul Voulet's horrific behavior, was produced as a non-fiction retelling of Joseph Conrad's Heart of Darkness.

+Remembrance

+In his speech at the Eightieth session of the United Nations General Assembly in 2025, the Prime Minister of the Transitional Government of Niger stated:

+D’abord, un passif colonial non encore soldé : les Nigériens n’ont jamais oublié la violence particulièrement inouïe qui a caractérisé l’occupation coloniale.
+La tristement célèbre mission Voulet et Chanoine et d’autres expéditions militaires encore se sont distinguées par la mort et la torture à grande échelle qu’elles ont semé à Tera, Djoundjou, Doutchi, Konni, Tessaoua et à Zinder.

+First, there is an unresolved colonial legacy: Nigeriens have never forgotten the particularly unprecedented violence that characterized the colonial occupation.
+The infamous Voulet and Chanoine mission and other military expeditions are distinguished by the large-scale death and torture they unleashed in Tera, Djoundjou, Doutchi, Konni, Tessaoua, and Zinder.